NiroulaSantosh/Solo-Web-app/README.md

 # Bugs

 # Todo
-Losts of works are reming todo.
+Losts of works are remining todo.

 # Credits
-This is the copy cat project from udemay
+This is the copy cat project from [udemy][udemy]

 # Furthure Works